 The course »Utilitas, Venustas, Firmitas 1 « (latin for usage, beauty, and stability) explores how design influences our life, and investigates the fundamentals of “good design“ – how to be innovative, while keeping the design useful, aesthetic, understandable, unobtrusive, honest, long-lasting, detailed and environmentally friendly, and at the same time focusing on essential aspects.
 Students take a global look at the status quo of the use of design in media, objects and architecture, and observe its influence to art and technology from past to present, dealing with questions concerning ethics and values.
 Design tools and processes will be highlighted.
 Based on the fusion of readings, study, discussion and experiences, over the course of the semester students will develop an understanding of how mutually reinforcing and beneficiary a mix of Art, Design and Technology can be.
-Lecture and discussion will be the breeding ground for concept development of the design of a Bricolage : Every student will realise a furniture prototype.
+Lecture and discussion will be the breeding ground for concept development and realisation of several prototypes of cardboard architectures which will be more than just solid, useful and beautiful!
 The project will be complemented by lectures and case-studies, reading assignments (completed prior to class), class discussions and one-on-one meetings with the instructor.
-There will be several non-obligatory topic related excursions (weekend trip, evening events, etc.).

 »Utilitas, Venustas, Firmitas« is a Core Competency Course in the field of Art, Design, and Technology.
 It is cross-listed with the Design Minor.
 This course teaches students to think critically and work creatively toward innovations in arts practice, design and engineering, creative writing, data visualisation, programming, and performance.
 Guest lecturers as much as interdisciplinary co-teaching plays an important role in this course.

-This course is a very work intensive course that, beside the Core typical fields, also contains several practical elements: as part of a Lab Component students will be introduced to physical computing, electronics, rapid prototyping, model making, etc. Beside the seminar and lab hours, and homework (±1 hr/day) students are asked to work an adequate time on their projects after class (±2 hr/day).
+This course is a work intensive course that, beside the Core typical fields, also contains several practical elements: as part of a Lab Component students will be introduced to rapid prototyping, model making, etc. Beside the seminar and lab hours, and homework (±2-3 hrs/week) students are asked to work an adequate time on their projects after class (±240 min/week).

 Students in the course will learn to develop critical thinking skills and be trained in concept development.
 As the project contains practical elements, students will also be trained in using machines like laser-cutter or 3D-printer, and other rapid prototyping tools.
 At the end of this course, students will:

 These outcomes will be assessed through reports, class participation, in-class exercises, and project presentation and documentation as described below.
-The course rubric that will be used as a guideline for grading will be handed out during first week of semester.
+The course rubric that will be used as a guideline for grading is shared with students via NYU Classes.

 This course is a mix of theory and practice.
 Students will be involved in reading, discussion and writing, as well as the completion of a practical project.
 There are two modes of delivery: 1st.
 Seminar and 2nd.
 Project:

 This course adopts a SEMINAR format that requires students to participate actively in class discussions.
-Considerable class time will be spent on presentations and discussions of related art and design projects, and lectures/case-studies on different technological aspects.
+Considerable class time will be spent on presentations and discussions of related art and design projects, and lectures/case-studies on different theme relating aspects.
 Hence, students are expected to read and research about a substantial number of projects, participate in classroom and online discussions, and develop a concept for a project.
-Each student will give one case-study presentation, will write one essay, with a draft and re-write, and give a presentation of the project prototype during an exhibition at the end of the semester.
+Each student will give one case-study presentation, will write an Artistic Statement, with a draft and re-write, and give a presentation of the project prototype during an exhibition at the end of the semester.
 Each student is required to do a final PROJECT of a topic of their choosing that goes deeper into issues beyond what was discussed in class.
-The aim of the project is to develop the concept of a furniture that displays the technical and conceptual intellectuality of the student.
+The aim of the project is to develop a final architectural design that displays the technical and conceptual intellectuality of the student.
 While the focus in Spring Semester 1 lays on concept development, the focus in Spring Semester 2 lays on the design and development of the working prototype.
 Weekly presentations and ethical discussions of cases provide the groundwork for students to prepare written case analyses and accompanying oral presentations.

 The course makes use of an online site – NYU Classes – that will serve as a repository for required readings, assignments, and additional course materials.
 Class discussions will be supplemented by multimedia material such as Keynote/Powerpoint slides and video clips.